Moor End Academy

 Moor End Academy is a converter academy school located in Crosland Moor, Huddersfield in England.
 It educates students in ages 11–16.
-South Pennine Academies operates the institution.
-The school is rated 'Outstanding' by Ofsted.
+The school is operated by South Pennine Academies.
+The school is rated as 'Outstanding' by Ofsted.

 History

 The school, that opened in Easter 1972, was originally known as Moor End High School.
 It became a Technology College, as part of the specialist schools programme, in 1999 and it was renamed to Moor End Technology College.
-The school gained academy status, and was renamed again, this time to Moor End Academy, in September 2011.
-Louise Couzens-Abbot resigned as Chair of Governors, in March 2013, when it was revealed that she was a sex worker.
+Moor End converted into an academy as a part of the free schools programme, and was renamed again to Moor End Academy in September 2011.

+Louise Couzens-Abbot resigned as Chair of Governors, in March 2013, when it was revealed that she was a vice girl.